Hiryu Camellia flowers

 Masses of lovely, large, semi-double rose-pink flowers; lustrous, evergreen leaves and vigorous, upright habit; provide rich, acidic, moist, well-drained soil

 Hiryu Camellia features showy pink round flowers with rose overtones and yellow eyes at the ends of the branches from mid fall to late winter.
-It has dark green foliage.
+It has dark green evergreen foliage.
 The small glossy pointy leaves remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Hiryu Camellia is a multi-stemmed evergreen shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.